COSC1107-CT/pytomata-marker/README.md

 ### Manual Project Configuration

 If you would prefer to avoid using uv, project configuration can still be done using [venv](https://docs.python.org/3/library/venv.html).
-If you don't already have a virtual environment to use, create one like this:
+If you don’t already have a virtual environment to use, create one like this:

 ```shell
 $ python3 -m venv ~/.pyauto